wilsonmar/oss-perf/README.md

    Although various attempts at generating UI code have not taken hold due to complexity, generation of APIs is less complex of an undertaking.

-B. **Automatic alerts** of slow execution speeds during automated functional testing.
+B. **Automatic alerts** of slow execution speeds during automated functional testing discovered automatically by **machine learning** robots rather than tedious manual examination of logs.

 C. **Automatically cycle though variations** of <a href="#configs">
    several configurations</a> during a single manual run initiation.